poiivre/fivem-npcsellitem/README.md

 ### Config :
 Warning : Changing variables that are not in the following list can broke the script !
 ```
+Chance  :   Chance for police to get alerted when selling illegal items ( the chance is 1/Chance )
 Notif1  :   Message when you have sold ( will get the number and name name of item before and money received after )
 Notif2  :   Message when nobody is nearby
 Notif3  :   Message when the NPC or player is in a car